 Although naturally occurring, mercury is toxic to people and our environment.
 Mercury becomes toxic when it is converted to methylmercury, which can enter the blood and organs.
 Many household items contain mercury including: glass thermometers with silver liquid, button cell batteries, flourescent tube light bulbs, compact flourescent light (CFL) bulbs, as well as round, non-digital thermostats.
 We want to keep mercury diverted from sewers, wastewater treatment plants, and landfills.
 Point sources such as these currently contribute to localized mercury contamination leading to fish consumption advisories and human health risks.
 Download a copy of our Mercury Brochure.

 Do you have household waste that contains mercury?
 Bring your household hazardous waste, including mercury items, year-round to the Household Chemical Waste Depot, located at 3450 North Service Road East (near EC Row and Central Ave) in Windsor for FREE and safe disposal.

 Rural Non-Point Pollution Remediation Program

 Over the last 19 years, the Essex Region Conservation Authority has implemented the Rural Non-Point Source (NPS) Pollution Remediation Program.
 The program aims at reducing rural nonpoint source pollution (e.g., nutrients, suspended solids and bacteria) in the Detroit River’s watershed through the implementation of Best Management Practices.
-In 2015/16, 7 buffer strips were planted and 2 soil erosion control structures were installed.
-A buffer strip is a permanent strip of vegetation that traps sediment and enhances filtration of nutrients by slowing down runoff that could enter the local surface waters, thereby improving water quality.
-Similarly, a soil erosion control structure, like a rock chute, is also designed to help prevent surface water from carrying top soil from the field.
+In 2016/17, ERCA planted seven buffer strips (which trap sediment and filter nutrients) and installed two soil erosion control structures to help prevent surface water from carrying top soil from fields into local streams.